Apelon-VA/va-isaac-docs/README.md

 Eclipse [M2E](http://eclipse.org/m2e/) supports most aspects of our maven configuration files.
 Upon initial import, a number of errors will occur.

-Lifecycle mapping errors such as:
+You should install any M2E plugins that are available to handle lifecycle configurations, so that things such as JaxB code generation work correctly.

+However, some do not have plugins available, such as

 - maven-plugin-plugin
 - hk2-inhabitant-generator
 - jacoco-maven-plugin
 - plexus-component-metadata

-Can be safely marked as "Ignore in Eclipse Preferences".
+These can be safely marked as "Ignore in Eclipse Preferences".

+**Tip** Do 'Ignore in Eclipse Preferences' just once for each type of error.
+Then do a Maven -> Update Projects on all of the projects - the rest of the duplicate lifecycle errors should go away.

 Alternately, in Window -> Preferences -> Maven -> Errors/Warnings you can specify that "Plugin execution not covered by lifecycle configuration" issues can be handled as warning instead of error.

-Note that you should install any M2E plugins that are available to handle lifecycle configurations, however, so that things such as JaxB code generation work correctly.

 Some lifecycle issues cannot be automatically handled by eclipse, such as:
 "Artifact has not been packaged yet.
 When used on reactor artifact, copy should be executed after packaging: see MDEP-187."